snonux/foo.zone/notes/search-inside-yourself.md

 ## Other

 I see great people.
 Walking around like regular people.
 They don't even know they are great.

+## Audio Book notes

+Understanding emotional intelligence starts with self-awareness.
+Mindfulness plays a crucial role in this process.
+Like a Swiss army knife, mindfulness is versatile and beneficial in any situation.

+A life filled with self-awareness, happiness, and kindness is enriched by meditation.
+Meditation has no specific goal; it simply provides time to disconnect from goals and other distractions.

+You will learn to calm your mind on demand.
+Response flexibility involves pausing before reacting.

+Happiness is an optimal state of being, not just a stream of positive emotions.
+It is a skill that can be trained and sustained over time.
+Our default level of happiness, or happiness setpoint, can be moved through training.

+Labeling your emotions, such as saying "I feel anger," can make it easier to manage them.
+You can consciously capture anger before it fully arises by noticing changes in breath or tension.

+Meta-attention is the awareness of your attention.
+If your mind wanders and you notice it, you can regain your focus.
+The stronger your meta-attention, the more continuous and robust your attention becomes.

+Mindfulness is especially useful when you can call upon it in daily life.
+To keep meditation sustainable, practice less than you think you can handle.
+For instance, meditating for just 5 minutes or taking a deep breath can be effective.
+Sit frequently, but for short durations.

+Ease and flow are best achieved through meditation.
+Simply rest for 10 minutes.
+Self-confidence stems from self-knowledge.

+Paying attention to the body helps it relax, leading to overall increased relaxation.
+Most people are stressed because their bodies are not relaxed.

+Daily journaling about emotionally impactful events, such as for 10 minutes a day, leads to improvement.

+Self-control is not about suppressing emotions but about skillfully managing them.
+While it is impossible to prevent a thought or emotion from arising, we have the power to let it go.

+Counting to ten is a deliberate practice to avoid reacting to emotions or triggers.
+Taking a restroom break can also help.
+Allow feelings to pass through you like a mesh.

+Uncertainty can occupy your mind, preventing you from doing other things.

 ### Books to Check Out